dsh0005/ssstatus-rs/README.md

 - We assume that all currently-used timezones have a UTC offset that is a multiple of 60 seconds.

+## Leftover bugs, unimplemented things, and future directions
+- I'm not confident of the behavior for the case where the `REALTIME` clock gets adjusted backwards by a significant amount.
+It should trigger a refresh from `wait_till_time_change`, but I'm not completely sure that `wait_till_next_minute` will still fire at the next refresh time.
+- If UPower ever invalidates the battery percentage, we don't handle that case.
+We'll probably need to spawn a task to go fetch the data.
+  The same goes for the timezone.
+- The way `dbus` works clashes with how I want to do async.
+The matchers are pretty gross, and should make that obvious.
+- Tokio wants to offload writes to stdout to a worker thread.
+It's fine since I can set the keepalive to more than my expected update interval, but it could probably be better.
+- The fact that `timerfd` panics on _all_ errors forces us to catch them and inspect the message to look for `ECANCELED`.
+That forces us to use unwinding panics, when I'd rather abort.
+Maybe I should just implement it myself.

 ## License
 AGPLv3 (only), refer to `LICENSE.txt` for more info.
 I wrote the whole thing myself (so far).